 Sexual abuse involves forcing or enticing a child to take part in sexual activities, not necessarily involving a high level of violence whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (e.g. rape or oral sex) or non-penetrative acts (such as masturbation, kissing, rubbing and touching outside of clothing).
 They may include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online and technology can be used to facilitate offline abuse.
-Sexual abuse, as can other children.
+Sexual abuse is not solely perpetrated by adult males.
+Women can also commit acts of sexual abuse, as can other children.